Why You Should Switch To Gel Nail Polish vs. Acrylic Nail Polish

 They're also more flexible and less likely to chip or break than acrylic nails because they're made from a liquid resin that is cured under a UV or LED light.

-Plus, gel nails are easier to remove when you use gel polish removers that take 5 minutes to remove.
-Unlike acrylic nails which must be filed down and soaked in acetone, which is more time-consuming and damaging to your natural nails and skin.
+Plus, gel nails are easier to remove when you use gel polish removers, which takes 5 minutes to remove.
+Unlike acrylics, which must be filed down and soaked in acetone, which is more time-consuming and damaging to your natural nails and skin.

-Since gel nails are easier to remove than acrylic nails, gel nails are preferable if you wish to switch manicure designs often.
+Since gel nails are easier to remove than acrylics, gel nails are preferable if you get manicures often.

 The bad about gel nails